Richard Johns: RAF career

 The son of Lieutenant Colonel Herbert Edward Johns and Marjory Harley Johns (née Everett), Johns was educated at Portsmouth Grammar School and RAF College Cranwell, and commissioned into the Royal Air Force on 15 December 1959.
-After completing flying training on Piston Provost and de Havilland Vampire aircraft, Johns spent his early career as a fighter pilot serving in the UK, in Cyprus and in Aden.
+After completing flying training on Piston Provost and Gloster Meteor aircraft, Johns spent his early career as a fighter pilot flying Gloster Javelins serving in the UK, in Cyprus and in Aden.
 He was promoted to flying officer on 15 December 1960, flight lieutenant on 15 August 1962 and to squadron leader on 1 January 1969.

-A Qualified Flying Instructor, in 1971 Johns trained the Prince of Wales to wings standard on the Jet Provost.
+A Qualified Flying Instructor, in 1971 Johns trained Charles III (then the Prince of Wales) to wings standard on the Jet Provost.
 He was appointed a Lieutenant of the Royal Victorian Order in the 1972 New Year Honours.
 He attended Staff College in 1972 and then undertook a tour as Personal Staff Officer to the Air Officer Commanding-in-Chief Near East Air Force in Cyprus.
 Promoted to wing commander on 1 January 1974, he was appointed commanding officer of No. 3(F) Squadron flying Harriers from RAF Wildenrath and RAF Gütersloh in 1975.

 Johns was appointed an Officer of the Order of the British Empire in the 1978 New Year Honours.
 He was promoted to group captain on 1 July 1979 and became Director of Air Staff Briefing that year.

 In 1982 Johns became Station Commander and Harrier Force Commander at RAF Gütersloh and was made Aide-de-Camp to the Queen on 10 December 1982.
 Promoted to air commodore on 1 January 1985, he was advanced to a Commander of the Order of the British Empire in the 1985 New Year Honours and attended the Royal College of Defence Studies later that year before becoming Senior Air Staff Officer at RAF Germany.